eliorc/node2vec/README.md

 - Node names in the input graph must be all strings, or all ints

 ## TODO
+- [x] Parallel implementation for walk generation
-- Parallel implementation for probability precomputation and walk generation
+- [ ] Parallel implementation for probability precomputation

 ## Contributing
 I will probably not be maintaining this package actively, if someone wants to contribute and maintain, please contact me.